ginnox/CanalNetworkDocs/Longitudinal_Design_of_Routes/LongitudinalDesignOfRoutes.md

 In above note, you notice that the reDraw button also creates an auto-generated data set for drop location in the immediate-next segment of the control.
 This is mandatory process, to ensure that any changes in invert level of the control node, is accomodated with respect to the downstream setment.

+## Using Floating Nodes

+Floating nodes are nodes (or contols) similar to other nodes, but can be used to represent different hydraulic and physical constraints along a canal route.
+They can be an effective way to regulate and interact with the longitudinal design of a route.
+The following notes deal with the insertion, specification and management of floating nodes to emualte practical design considerations.

+Inserting a floating Node

+Floating node parameters

+Deleteing a floating Node

+Canal Structures

+Special Segments

 ## Exploring Solutions

 There are multiple ways to explore and interact with the solutions of a longitudinal profile design of a canal route.
 These are all accessible from the menu `Explore Solutions`.
 These are categorized in to two groups, annotations and data tables.